 You can’t beat that, y’all.

 So if you’re looking for a recipe to make for your family this Easter weekend and have a little time on your hands, consider these Easter Fruit Buns.
-They’re well worth the amount of time you put into them.
-And they’re a major hit with everyone I’ve ever shared them with.
+They’re well worth the amount of time you put into them and a major hit with everyone I’ve ever shared them with.
 And that’s a lot of people… because this is the stuff I bake for new neighbors.

 Here’s how you can make it at your house: